Penal Code section 290 Attorney

 The requirement of having a defendant register as a sex offender has been around a long time.
 However, prior to the enactment of Megan’s Law, the databases for sex offenders were only found in police stations.
 Ordinary citizens who wanted to get information on sex offenders in their community had to visit their local police station.
 Megan’s Law required the government to create a website where sex offender information was posted for everybody to see.

 Megan’s Law is based on the New Jersey girl Megan Kanka, a seven-year old who was raped and killed by a known child molester who had moved across the street from the family without their knowledge.
 Although the law was first enacted in New Jersey, all states, including California, have a version of the law.

 In order to see how easy it is to find sex offenders online, go to the Megan’s Law site.

-Jessica’s Law is the voter initiative that put Penal Code section 288.3 on the books.
+Jessica’s Law, formally known as the Sexual Predator Punishment and Control Act, passed in 2006 from a voter's iniative .
 Jessica’s Law is based on the rape and murder of Jessica Lunsford, a young girl in Florida.
 Her rapist and murderer was John Couey, a previously convicted sex offender.
 Public outrage over this incident led to the enactment of laws that targeted sex offenders with a higher penalties.
 In California, Jessica’s Law has led to: